Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV

 Antiretroviral Regimen-Related Factors

-- Suboptimal pharmacokinetics (PKs) (e.g., variable absorption, metabolism, or possible penetration into reservoirs)
+- Suboptimal pharmacokinetics (PKs) (e.g., variable absorption, metabolism, or penetration into reservoirs)

 - Suboptimal virologic potency